FreeCAD/FreeCAD-documentation/wiki/Part_JoinConnect.md

 {{TitleProperty|Connect}}

--    **Objects**: List of objects to be connected.
+-    **Objects**   * List of objects to be connected.
 Generally, at least two objects are needed, but a single compound containing the shapes to connect will do as well. (as of FreeCAD v0.17.8053, this property is not displayed in [Property editor](Property_editor.md), and can only be accessed via [Python](#Scripting.md)).

--    **Refine**: Sets whether to apply [Refine](Part_RefineShape.md) operation or not, to the final shape.
+-    **Refine**   * Sets whether to apply [Refine](Part_RefineShape.md) operation or not, to the final shape.
 The default value is determined by a \'Automatically refine shape after boolean operation\' checkbox in [PartDesign Preferences](PartDesign_Preferences.md).

--    **Tolerance**: \"fuzziness\" value.
+-    **Tolerance**   * \"fuzziness\" value.
 This is an extra tolerance to apply when searching for intersections, in addition to tolerances stored in the input shapes.

 ## Example

-1. Create a pipe by applying [thickness](Part_Thickness.md) to a [cylinder](Part_Cylinder.md):
+1. Create a pipe by applying [thickness](Part_Thickness.md) to a [cylinder](Part_Cylinder.md)   *
     ![320px](images/JoinFeatures_Example_step1.png)
-2. Create another, smaller diameter pipe, and [place](Placement.md) it so that it pierces the wall of the first pipe:
+2. Create another, smaller diameter pipe, and [place](Placement.md) it so that it pierces the wall of the first pipe   *
     ![320px](images/JoinFeatures_Example_step2.png)
 3. Select the first pipe and the second pipe, and click the \'Connect objects\' option from the Join tools dropdown toolbar button.
     ![320px](images/JoinFeatures_Example_step3_Connect.png)